meanie/meanie/README.md

 #### Why doesn't Meanie use Yeoman?
 [Yeoman](http://yeoman.io/) prescribes a particular folder structure (e.g. must have /app in your root), whereas Meanie likes to split your code between server/ and client/ first.

-## Todo
-* Gulp SASS file linting.
-Current existing gulp tasks for this purpose depend on a Ruby gem.
-* Separate build tasks for development without concatenation/minification?
-Might not be necessary with the use of source maps, however, it would speed up the build tasks significantly.

 ## Further reading
 * [Modular vs sock drawer folder structure](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript)
 * [Editor config](http://editorconfig.org)